How to Walk Your Way to Better HealthThis post may contain affiliate links. Please read my disclosure.

 4. You can do it while watching TV: Have you ever walked on a treadmill while watching your favorite TV show or movie?
 The time FLIES by.
 Try it out!

-So now that you’re a walking “expert” – how do you make it more “intense”?
+So now that you’re a walking “expert” – how do you make walking more “intense”?
 Here are some options:

 1. For weekend activities: Go on a long hike – the hills will definitely get your heart pumping!
 And by long I mean 2-3 hours.